w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Hands-on experiential session showing the use of adaptive strategies and assistive technologies
 -   Introduction to the components of web accessibility
--   Introduction to WCAG 2, its four basic design principles, and guidelines
+-   Introduction to WCAG, its four basic design principles, and guidelines
--   Benefits of WCAG 2
+-   Benefits of WCAG
 -   Importance of accessible authoring tools, including content management systems
 -   Benefits of involving users in all aspects of web projects from the